okfde/okfn.de/content/finanzierung/einnahmen.en.md

 ---

-The majority (65%) of our income comes from grants.
-We obtain these grants through public tenders, funding programmes and research work.
-Donation income represents approximately 21% of our income.
-The majority of these donations were specificially given to our projects FragdenStaat and Jugend hackt.
+The majority (65%) of our income comes from project-related grants.
+In addition, there is growing donation income amounting to approximately 21% of our income.
+Most of the donations are addressed to FragDenStaat.
 Additionally, the charity campaign <a href="https://de.wikipedia.org/wiki/Friendly_Fire_(Charity-Livestream)">FriendlyFire</a> contributed to this increase of donations by raising <a href="https://www.youtube.com/watch?v=iMAl9q7iGgQ">donations for the OKF as a whole</a> as well as for 7 other organizations in December 2019.
-Furthermore, we generated about 13% of our income from contracts.
+Furthermore, we generated about 13% of our income from economic income sources.
 Sponsoring currently accounts for less than 1% of our funds.

 <div id="js-incomes-nav" class="tabnav mt-s">
     <a href="#incomes" class="mr-xs">Overview</a>